sjmayas2030-design/MoneyMinder/README.md

 4. Summary Reports – Shows a clear overview of money usage to help with financial decisions.

 # HOW TO ACTIVATE THE PROGRAM:
-1. Open the python file: MoneyMinder
+1. Open the python file: https://www.onlinegdb.com/edit/jbsSjdDA2b
 3. Enter your information – Input your income, expenses, and savings goals.
 4. View results – The program will show a summary, track your spending, and give reminders.